 Pandemic caution has changed the way people buy everything.
-As a result, more eCommerce shoppers have discovered the convenience of buying with their phones and tablets.
+As a result, more eCommerce shoppers have discovered the convenience of buying on mobile with their phones and tablets.

 US online retail sales will climb to a new record in 2022: $1 trillion.
 Yet fewer and fewer are using their desktops or laptops to make purchases.